Baroness of Jackson Square

 Baron Joseph Delfau de Pontalba was a greedy man with wild mood swings.
 Over time it caused a big wedge between the couple, especially because the Baron believed he was cheated on the dowry.
 He believed he should have received a lot more- $40,000 in cash plus jewelry wasn’t enough!
 It was a quarter of her worth, and he wanted it all!
 He forced her to sign a power of attorney over to her husband.
 To save herself from her crazy father-in-law, she talked her husband into moving to Paris out of his reach.

 After the start of the French Revolution in 1848, Micaela comes to New Orleans with two of her sons.
 The city she found wasn’t the same as her childhood, especially the area of what is now Jackson Square.
 It was basically a slum.
-She tore down the tenement buildings that lined the Plaza de Armas and had these town houses you see built at a cost of $300,000 in total.
+She tore down the tenement buildings that lined the Plaza de Armas and had these townhouses you see built at the cost of $300,000 in total.

-She was very hands on during the construction, often wearing men’s pants while she climbed ladders and did work.
+She was very hands-on during the construction, often wearing men’s pants while climbing ladders and doing work.
 When Andrew Jackson himself would see her, he would get after her for wearing pants and refused to tip his hat to her till she put on a dress.

 She made a deal with the city to redesign Plaza de Armas into Jackson Square.
-She would eventually develop the land, insisting that the city could never build anything along the river, blocking the view from her townhouses.
+She would eventually develop the land, insisting that the city could never build anything along the river, blocking her townhouses’ view.

-When the center of Plaza de Armas was completed she helped finance the bronze statue of Andrew Jackson with him tipping his hat.
-As well, she had it placed where Jackson faced her apartment, tipping his hat to her everyday!
-It is rumored they had a secret affair and that he was actually the love her life.
+When the center of Plaza de Armas was completed, she helped finance the bronze statue of Andrew Jackson with him tipping his hat.
+As well, she had it placed where Jackson faced her apartment, tipping his hat to her every day!
+It is rumored they had a secret affair and that he was actually the love of her life.